Brandon Marsh (baseball)

 Brandon Chase Marsh (born December 18, 1997) is an American professional baseball outfielder for the Philadelphia Phillies of Major League Baseball (MLB).
 He previously played in MLB for the Los Angeles Angels.

 Born in Buford, Georgia, Marsh was a multi-sport athlete at Buford High School, where he won a state championship title as a junior.
-The Angels selected him in the second round of the 2016 MLB Draft, but he missed the 2016 season with a back injury.
+The Angels selected him in the second round of the 2016 MLB draft, but he missed the 2016 season with a back injury.
 After debuting with the Orem Owlz in 2017, Marsh progressed through the Angels' farm system, including a breakout turn with the Southern League in 2019.
 When the 2020 Minor League Baseball season was canceled due to the COVID-19 pandemic, Marsh was invited to continue his development at an alternate training site.

 Marsh made his MLB debut in 2021 as a replacement for injured outfielders Mike Trout and Justin Upton.
 After a slow start to his major league career, he improved offensively throughout the season.
 Marsh made the Angels' Opening Day roster in 2022 as part of a platoon of corner outfielders, but he was traded to the Philadelphia Phillies partway through the season.
+Marsh was named to his first All-Star game in 2026.